2022 Southwest Airlines scheduling crisis: Route network

 Unlike other large U.S. airlines which mostly used hub-and-spoke systems, Southwest used point-to-point operations in 2022, making it unusually vulnerable to scheduling disruptions because its available pilots and flight attendants were not concentrated at its hubs and it could not easily reroute passengers by sending them to the hubs.
 Experts attributed the crisis largely to the lack of scheduling flexibility inherent in the point-to-point operations model.

-Possible lack of regulatory actions

-William J. McGee, a consumer advocate and Senior Fellow for Aviation and Travel at the American Economic Liberties Project, called the Southwest Airlines failures "inevitable" due to Department of Transportation regulatory inaction.
-He stated that Transportation Secretary Pete Buttigieg "..has been a tremendous disappointment," and that he "spent months appearing to regulate rather than actually regulating".
-McGee advocated new legislation that would allow states to take action against airlines, something not possible under the 1978 Airline Deregulation Act.
-McGee later praised Buttigieg for his response to the crisis and the systematic changes he instituted in the Department of Transportation, stating in 2024 "I didn’t have an about-face on Pete Buttigieg.
-Pete Buttigieg did an about-face on me."

 Aftermath

 In a letter from Transportation Secretary Pete Buttigieg to CEO Jordan dated December 29, 2022, the Department of Transportation identified that the cancellations were not caused by weather.
 This places the onus of financial responsibility for the cancellations on Southwest.
 On January 6, 2023, Southwest issued about US$300 worth of frequent flyer points to affected customers to be claimed by March 31, 2023.
 By January 6, 2023, Southwest stock had lost 8% of its value from immediately before the crisis.

 In an unofficial report released by Southwest, the losses for the 4th quarter of 2022 are expected to be $725 million to $825 million.

 Southwest announced their intention to spend $1.3 billion on maintenance and technology upgrades to correct the problems that caused the crisis.